Fidelto/crud-nodeJs-MongoDB/README.md

 ### node app

-After running this command, open your browser and enter the URL: localhost/5500 to test the project.# crud-node-mongo
+After running this command, open your browser and enter the URL: localhost/5500 to test the project.